Our Areas of Work

 Evidencing and Impact Development

-We also hold an annual policy workshop in June each year, which brings together artistic and cultural practitioners, researchers, Knowledge Exchange professionals and policy-makers around a particular theme.
-Past workshops have been very well attended and include 'Collaborations in Placemaking: Shining a Light on the Contribution of Higher Education and Cultural Partnerships' (2021), ‘Culture and Collaborations on the Climate Emergency’ (2022) and our latest Collaborations in Creative Health took place on 22 June 2023.
+We also hold an annual policy workshop in June each year.
+This is a longer and larger format event which creates space for researchers, artistic and cultural practitioners, knowledge exchange professionals and policy-makers to come together around ‘Grand Challenge’ type themes.
+Past workshops have been very well attended and have included: 'Collaborations in Placemaking: Shining a Light on the Contribution of Higher Education and Cultural Partnerships' (2021), ‘Culture and Collaborations on the Climate Emergency’ (2022) and Collaborations in Creative Health (2023).
+Our next policy workshop Culture, Collaboration and Knowledge Exchange: Technology for Social Good will be held in June 2024.

 Associated activities and getting involved